-Bud Kennedy is a homegrown Fort Worth guy who started out covering high school football here when he was 16.
-He went away to the Fort Worth Press and newspapers in Austin and Dallas, such as Statesman, Times Herald and Dallas News, then came home in 1981.
-Since 1987, he's written more than 1,000 weekly dining columns and more than 3,000 news and politics columns.
-If you don't like what he says about politics, read him on barbecue.
+He is a homegrown Fort Worth guy who started out covering high school football locally when he was 16.
+Kennedy went away to the Fort Worth Press and newspapers in Austin and Dallas, such as the American-Statesman, Times Herald and Morning News, then came home in 1981 to the Star-Telegram.

-Pam Minick is one of the most recognized women in the equine world and certainly a local celebrity.
+Pam Minick is a local celebrity and one of the most recognized women in the equine world.
 A former Miss Rodeo America and World Champion Breakaway Calf Roper, she has hosted more than 1,000 television shows on ESPN, TNN, NBC and CBS.
 She is now the host of “The American Rancher” and “Gentle Giants” on RFD-TV.

-Her list of accomplishments includes champion calf roper, actress, movie stunt person, businesswoman and sports commentator.
-She served as vice president of the WPRA and helped bring about significant advances for women's rodeo.
+Minick's list of accomplishments includes champion calf roper, actress, movie stunt person, businesswoman and sports commentator.
+She served as vice president of the Women's Professional Rodeo Association and helped bring about significant advances for women's rodeo.
 Her popularity as a rodeo commentator helped increase interest in the sport as a whole.

 Michael Moncrief is a lifelong resident of Fort Worth.
 He was first elected mayor in May 2003 and served Fort Worth and Tarrant County in that capacity until July 2011.
 He worked through public/private partnerships to develop and implement Directions Home, a 10-year program to address chronic homelessness.
 As mayor, a promise to the city of Fort Worth became a reality with the building and dedication of the Fort Worth Police & Firefighters Memorial, located in Trinity Park.